-During spring break in March of last year, my husband, our 11 year-old daughter and I traveled to Europe and split our time between two cities – 4 nights in Amsterdam followed by 4 nights in London.
+During a recent spring break in March, my husband, our daughter and I traveled to Europe and split our time between two cities – 4 nights in Amsterdam followed by 4 nights in London.
 We arrived on a Friday afternoon and departed on Tuesday morning but managed to see a fair bit considering that jet lag impacted our first day in the city.
 In retrospect though, it would have been nice to have an additional day in Amsterdam just to wander the city.
 This is our itinerary for a long weekend in Amsterdam with kids.

 Day Two – Museums and a Canal Cruise